amanjoshicodes/devops-driver/README.md

 # devops-driver

-This holds code for CI/CD pipeline.
+This holds code for shared libraries used in Jenkins pipeline.